-Animal Toxicology and/or Pharmacology Adult Animals.
 In animals, daptomycin administration has been associated with effects on skeletal muscle.
-However, there were no changes in cardiac or smooth muscle.
-Skeletal muscle effects were characterized by microscopic degenerative/regenerative changes and variable elevations in creatine phosphokinase (CPK).
-No fibrosis or rhabdomyolysis was evident in repeat-dose studies up to the highest doses tested in rats (150 mg/kg/day) and dogs (100 mg/kg/day).
-The degree of skeletal myopathy showed no increase when treatment was extended from 1 month to up to 6 months.
-Severity was dose-dependent.
-All muscle effects, including microscopic changes, were fully reversible within 30 days following the cessation of dosing.
+However there were no changes in cardiac or smooth muscle.
+Skeletal muscle effects were characterized by microscopic degenerative/regenerative changes and variable elevations in creatine phosphokinas (CPK).
+No fibrosis or rhabdomyolysis was evident in repeat-dose studies up to the highest dose tested in rats (150 mg/kg/day) and dogs (100 mg/kg/day).
+The degree of skeletal myopathy showed n increase when treatment was extended from 1 month to up to 6 months.
+Severity was dose-dependent All muscle effects, including microscopic changes, were fully reversible within 30 days following th cessation of dosing.